aohorodnyk/fish-autovenv/README.md

 ## About
 Do you like the way Pyenv automatically switches between enviroments when you change directories and wish you could do the same thing with standard Python 3 venvs?
 Well, now you can!
-Introducing: AutoVenv No complicated scripts, binaries or overhead needed; AutoVenv is a single file, pure `fish` solution.
+No complicated scripts, binaries or overhead needed; AutoVenv is a single file, pure `fish` solution.

 ## Usage
 Upon entering a directory that contains a Python venv (or any directory *above* it) AutoVenv will automatically